-Become a FAA certified Remote Pilot to fly UAS, unmanned aircraft system (aka drones) commercially with industry leader, Paul Hamilton at Sport Aviation Center LLC.
+Become a FAA certified Remote Pilot to operate UAS commercially with industry leader, Paul Hamilton at Sport Aviation Center LLC.
 No college degree or prior experience is required.

 Sport Aviation Center has numerous FAA Certified Flight Instructors (CFI), excellent flying weather year round flight training and ground school all in one location to make it easy for you to become a FAA Remote Pilot certification.
-This allows you to fly drones or UAS (unmanned aircraft system).
+This allows you to operate a unmanned aircraft system for commercial purposes.